-- 1) Provide specialized instructional and administrative services to BOCES and component districts. - 2) Support the implementation of the Code of Conduct. - 3) Assure that the staff under their supervision conform to the Code of Conduct. - 4) Report to the State Education Department any known incident of testing misconduct by a certified educator or any known conduct by a non-certified individual involved in the handling, administration or scoring of state assessments in violation of New York State law.
-Such report will be made in accordance with directions and procedures established by the Commissioner for the purpose of maintaining the security and confidential integrity of State assessments.
+- 1. Provide specialized instructional and administrative services to BOCES and component districts. - 2.
+Support the implementation of the Code of Conduct. - 3.
+Assure that the staff under their supervision conform to the Code of Conduct. - 4.
+Report to the State Education Department any known incident of testing misconduct by a certified educator or any known conduct by a non-certified individual involved in the handling, administration or scoring of state assessments in violation of New York State law.
+Such report will be made in accordance with directions and procedures established by the Commissioner for the purpose of maintaining the security and confidential integrity of State assessments. - 5.
+Protect student, teacher and principal personally identifiable information (PII) following guidelines outlined by the BOCES' Data Protection Officer, and participate in the annual data privacy and security awareness training offered to all staff.